openfaas/openfaas.github.io/_posts/2025-03-24-program-to-function.md

 hide_header_image: true
 ---

-In this post we'll look at how to take a regular command-line program or HTTP server and convert it into a serverless function, along with some of the benefits of doing so.
+In this post we'll look at how to take a regular command-line program, script, or HTTP server and convert it into a serverless function, along with some of the benefits of doing so.

-I just got off a call with a Director of IT for a non-profit in the Midwest.
+I just got off a call with a Director of IT for a non-profit in North Carolina.
 He told me that he had around 40 scripts that he kept on his laptop, and ran manually from time to time.
-He thought his only option was to start creating his own API and deploying it to a cloud VM.
+He also wanted to make one of them available to around 600 employees to submit an annual report, for central processing.
+You could think of this collection of code as traditional "back office" processing - the parts that make the system work.
+He found out about functions, and thought it would be easier to manage than writing an API and deploying it to a cloud VM.

-This post is for you if you want to take your code to production, but don't want to get bogged down with infra, hosting, and security details.
+So this post is for you, if you want to get code into production, but don't want to get bogged down with making choices about infra, hosting, monitoring, and security.
+Serverless covers most of this for you, so you can focus on solving the problem at hand.

 ## What is a Serverless Function?